sisoe24/nukeserversocket/README.md

 Discouraged.

-Because `poetry` allows multiple environment, one could change the _pyproject.toml_ python requirements to satisfy both python2 and 3: `>=2.7.18, <=3.7.7`.
+Because `poetry` allows multiple environment, one could change the _pyproject.toml_ python requirements to satisfy both python 2 and 3: `>=2.7.18, <=3.7.7`.
 This has the drawback that will only install the latest package version compatible for python2.

 ### 1.7.3.
 Testing